UCLA, Columbia, Duke among colleges planning to start January with remote instruction as omicron surges

 Online petitions have popped up asking schools to do more testing, to make decisions about remote learning more quickly, or to provide students a virtual option in January.

-And some students dreading a return to remote learning and the isolation of 2020 have pushed back with petitions, as well.
+Some students dreading a return to remote learning and the isolation of 2020 have pushed back with alternative petitions.

 John Carson, an associate professor of history at the University of Michigan, said he had lived through the incredibly disruptive rapid switch to virtual classes in the spring of 2020 — and hopes to avoid that kind of last-minute scrambling.
 “We have the ability to be flexible, to rethink things, rather than suddenly having to transform everything” if there’s an outbreak, he said.